Cash transfer: Humanitarian cash transfers

+Social assistance cash transfers

+Social assistance cash transfers are part of broader social protection systems aimed at reducing long-term poverty and vulnerability.
+These transfers target various demographic groups, including the unemployed, single parents, and individuals facing disabilities or old age challenges.

+By selection of recipients

+Cash transfer programs may be provided to recipients based on means testing, random-sampling mechanism or through universal provision.

+Means testing

 Means testing potential recipients of cash transfers is the more politically acceptable, as money is not perceived to be wasted by including those who do not have a desperate need for the money ("leakage").
 This can either be achieved through a screening process of potential recipients, or else by making the benefits of the transfers so low only the most desperate will apply.
 Yet there are also many problems associated with this method as the transaction costs of screening are very high, due to the need to pay for assessment, the travelling cost of candidates to and from the assessment and also the potential risks for corruption.
 There also may be a negative effect on social capital as resentment develops of those who receive support by those who do not.

+Proxy means testing

+Proxy means testing refers to using proxy indicators to estimate income based on household characteristics when access to databases that contains personal income is not available.

+Random-sampling

+Universal provision

+A universal basic income provides everyone in a designated social, geographical, age or other such category with the allocated benefits.

-A universal approach, i.e.selecting all the under 5s, or pensioners, disabled, female led households, etc., does have many advantages as it increases social unity amongst a section of society benefitting from the programme and avoids the transaction costs of screening.
+Examples include selecting under 5s, pensioners, disabled, and woman-centered households.

+It does have many advantages as it increases social unity amongst a section of society benefitting from the programme and avoids the transaction costs of screening.
 A universal approach requires carefully selecting a target group as some groups may cover a greater number of poor families, but include the less needy.
-Similarly a more narrow recipient group risks excluding many of those who do actually need support.
+Similarly, a more narrow recipient group risks excluding many of those who do actually need support.

-Lump sums
+By frequency

 One method of managing a cash transfer is to provide all the money at once in a lump sum, rather than in small regular amounts.
 Researchers at the Overseas Development Institute carried out a study on the effectiveness of the Swiss Agency for Development Cooperation's experiments with lump sum cash transfers and came out with the following six findings: